nhsengland/it-standards/application-development/common-dev/authentication.md

 * Login processing MUST set a minimum password length (not less than 12 characters) but SHOULD NOT have a maximum length

-  Systems may set a reasonable maxium of 255 characters.
+  Systems may set a reasonable maximum of 255 characters.
 In order to prevent password-stuffing and variable overflow vulnerabilities.

 * Password complexity SHOULD be _allowed_ but NOT _enforced_